DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-mentor-materials.md

 ### Key questions and talking points

 1. What is disciplinary literacy and why is it so important?
-2. What strategies did the seminar give you for developing pupils’ literacy through talk?
+2. What strategies did the seminar give you for developing pupils' literacy through talk?
 3. How have you been developing these so far in your practice?
 4. Which strategies do you think would have an impact on the pupils you teach?
 5. What would you like to see more examples of in the demonstration?
-6. Let’s agree on a focus for this half term, linked to using structured talk to develop pupils’ literacy
+6. Let's agree on a focus for this half term, linked to using structured talk to develop pupils' literacy